 General Management - Entrepreneurship - Supply Chain Management - Personnel Management - Management of Health-Care Enterprises

-Bachelor of Science Degree in Management Requirements
+Bachelor of Science (B.S.) in Management Degree Requirements

 |Degree Requirements||Credit Hours|

 |University Core Curriculum Requirements||39|

 |Requirements for Major in Management* (Minimum grade of C require for all classes in major area).||21|